syncfusion-content/fileformat-docs/File-Formats/DocIO/Word-document/Compare Word documents.md

 # Compare Word documents in C#

-Comparing two documents allows you to identify differences and similarities between them.
+Comparing two Word documents allows you to identify the changes between two versions of a document.
 The .NET Word library (DocIO) enables you to compare two Word documents and highlight the following changes as tracked changes.
 *	Insertions
 *	Deletions
 *	Formatting

 N> 1.
-DocIO performs word level comparison while comparing two Word documents.
+DocIO performs word level comparison while comparing two Word documents.In this scenario, if a single character in a word is changed, the entire word will be highlighted as changed.
 N> 2.
 Comparing two Word documents supported in DOCX format only.

 ## Compare two Word documents